 Ukraine’s pre-war infrastructure legacy was the critical structural constraint throughout.
 A significant share of key equipment in generation and transmission was designed and operated since Soviet times — with limited replacement options, long manufacturing lead times for compatible hardware, and complex international sourcing requirements.
 These constraints were compounded by wartime operating conditions: risks to repair crews, restricted site access, repeated air alerts, and the need to prioritise limited materials and technical teams across multiple regions simultaneously.

-This paper draws on Ukraine’s wartime energy operations from 2022 to early 2026 to identify ten operational lessons and their practical implications for resilience-by-design in infrastructure planning, investment, operations, and governance.
+This paper draws on Ukraine’s wartime energy operations from 2022 to early 2026 to identify 11 operational lessons and their practical implications for resilience-by-design in infrastructure planning, investment, operations, and governance.

 Ukraine’s experience demonstrates that energy resilience is not a property of any single asset or system — it is produced by a portfolio of capabilities that must function simultaneously and reinforce each other: distributed and flexible generation, robust and repairable grids, standardised recovery logistics, layered protection, cross-sector urban planning, disciplined communication, demand-side adaptability, and regulation that removes friction without removing accountability.
 Institutionalising these capabilities means shifting from ad-hoc emergency response to a durable resilience-by-design model embedded in infrastructure planning, investment decisions, and governance frameworks.